 • If you wish to veganize this Old-Fashioned Rhubarb Vanilla Crisp, just replace the unsalted cultured butter with the plant-based unsalted butter of your choice.

-How to make Old-Fashioned Rhubarb Vanilla Crisp?
+How to make Rhubarb Crisp?

-Start by making the crisp topping:
+Start by making the crisp topping.

 • Preheat the oven to 375°F (190°C).